 3.4 Signal and Variable Assignments

 In VHDL there are several object types.
-Among the most frequently used we will mention the signal object type, the variable object type and the constant object type.
-The signal type is the software representation of a wire.
-The variable type, like in C or Java, is used to store local information.
+Among the most frequently used we will mention the signal object type, the variable object type and the

 Listing 3.5: Example of a simple VHDL block.